rosulek/vamonos/README.md

 * `grunt` will compile Vamonos into a new folder called 'lib' and create API markdown files in 'lib/api'.

-* `grunt release` will create two zip files: one of compiled Vamonos, the other containing all of our demos as standalone html files.
+* `grunt release` will create two zip files to a folder called 'dist': one zip of compiled Vamonos, the other containing all of our premade demos as standalone html files.

 # Licence